-During her secondment to Appleby in Bermuda, Chloe experienced litigation work in a leading offshore law firm.
-She worked on high value shareholder disputes and a range of company and insurance law litigation.
-Upon return from Bermuda Chloe has been instructed to work on an ongoing international investment fund dispute.
-Chloe has assisted senior counsel in Chambers on insurance and reinsurance disputes, particularly in the context of product liability.
-Chloe is currently acting on a minority shareholder dispute and has experience in advising on and drafting s.994 petitions.
+During her secondment as a Pegasus Scholar to Appleby in Bermuda, Chloe worked on high value shareholder disputes and a range of company and insurance law litigation in a leading offshore law firm.
+Upon return from Bermuda Chloe was instructed to work on an international investment fund dispute based in Bermuda.
+More recently Chloe has been led by Patrick Green QC on an investment fund dispute involving a claim against the promotors of a tax relief vehicle through which members invested in the production and distribution of films.
+Chloe has also assisted senior counsel in Chambers on insurance and reinsurance disputes, particularly in the context of product liability.

 Finance & Consumer Credit

 Chloe has gained a broad range of experience of finance and consumer credit law.
-She has advised and acted on a number of loan agreement, credit and credit hire cases involving disputes over the application of section 75, the enforceability of agreements, disputes over default and termination notices, and unfair relationship claims.
+She has assisted on matters involving the interpretation of the Consumer Credit Act 1974 and advised and acted on a number of loan agreement, credit and credit hire cases involving disputes over the application of section 75, the enforceability of agreements, disputes over default and termination notices, and unfair relationship claims.
 Chloe recently acted in a case which considered the effect of mis-sold Payment Protection Insurance on a claim for an assigned debt.
 Chloe has also been instructed on disputes over the coverage of insurance protection and chargeback facilities under credit agreements.
 Chloe has recently acted in high court proceedings involving the jurisdictional challenges faced when seeking to enforce foreign judgments on credit card debts accrued abroad.

 For a number of years Chloe has been retained to work regularly for a leading international bank, advising and assisting the bank on the assessment of claims for consequential losses arising from the mis-selling of interest rate hedging products under the FCA Review.
 Working for the bank has given Chloe invaluable experience of the financial sector and a useful background from which to approach both financial litigation and regulatory work.